 - Depend on Christ for the strength you need to walk in holiness and self-control, be Spirit-filled.

-NOTE – If you are getting older, or there are severe medical issues going on, and neither of you are really interested in sex anymore, that is okay.
+NOTE #1 – If you are getting older and there are severe medical issues going on, and neither of you are really interested in sex anymore, give yourself and your husband some grace.
 Marriage books and blogs talk about how “men want sex” and “a man’s greatest need is sex.”
 Well, that may be true sometimes in certain situations.
 But as we age, things can change.
-If neither of you seriously desire sex, it is okay to let that go and just enjoy each other in other ways.
+You may be able to enjoy simply being sensual together.
+If neither of you seriously desires sex, or one or both of you are no longer capable of having sex, it is okay to let that go and just enjoy each other in other ways.
 Don’t let marriage books or blogs and the generalities they share make you worry about your marriage if you have a particular situation and medically can’t have sex and are both truly content with that.

 If you have wisdom to share, you are welcome to share here.
 You can set up your name to be anonymous if you would like.
 And if you are struggling, you are also welcome to share and be encouraged here. 🙂